XDM-ZSBW/ici/README.md

 - Add the `bin` directory to your PATH so Python can find `openssl.exe`.

 ### Cloud Run Deployment
+- **Lightweight Architecture**: Optimized for Google Cloud Run with 1 CPU and 512MB RAM
-- Use a `Dockerfile` based on `python:3.9-slim`.
+- Use a `Dockerfile` based on `python:3.9-slim` for minimal footprint
-- Expose port 8080 and use HTTPS (Cloud Run handles certs).
+- Expose port 8080 and use HTTPS (Cloud Run handles certs)
-- For LLMs, use small models (DistilGPT2, quantized Llama) to fit memory/CPU limits.
-- Cold starts can be slow if loading models—consider using a health check endpoint.
+- **No Heavy Dependencies**: Removed transformers, torch, and vector databases for faster builds
+- **Fast Cold Starts**: Lightweight implementation eliminates model loading delays

 ### AI Chat & Memory
-- Small LLMs are limited: use prompt engineering, repetition penalty, and post-processing to improve output.
-- For best results, use OpenAI/Gemini API or a larger local model if resources allow.
+- **Text-Based Search**: Uses efficient string matching instead of vector embeddings
+- **Memory System**: Lightweight in-memory storage with simple text-based retrieval
-- Store user memories and include them in the prompt for context.
+- Store user memories and include them in the prompt for context
-- For screenshots, use OCR to extract text and store as memory.
+- For screenshots, use OCR to extract text and store as memory
+- **Cloud Run Ready**: Optimized for serverless deployment constraints

 ### Admin & Wallets
 - Admin UI allows wallet creation and management.